-- Consistent units of feet, tenths of feet, and hundredths of feet should be used, and measurements should not be recorded in units of feet and inches. - Record the site identifier, date, time (24-hour format), method of measurement, height of RPE above or below the ground surface, DTW, groundwater elevation, name of technician, and any factors that may influence the DTW measurements such as weather, nearby irrigation or pumping, flooding, or well condition.
-If a measurement cannot be obtained, record the reason the measurement was not collected. - Any well caps, plugs, or locks should be replaced and access points such as doors or gates returned to the condition found upon arrival at the site.

-• The measurement devices shall be rinsed or cleaned as necessary after measuring each well and routinely maintained and tested in accordance with manufacturer's instructions to ensure measurement accuracy.
+- Consistent units of feet, tenths of feet, and hundredths of feet should be used, and measurements should not be recorded in units of feet and inches. - The site identifier, date, time (24-hour format), method of measurement, height of RPE above or below the ground surface, DTW, groundwater elevation, name of technician, and any factors that may influence the DTW measurements such as weather, nearby irrigation or pumping, flooding, or well condition shall be recorded in a field log or sheet.
+If a measurement cannot be obtained, the reason the measurement was not collected should be recorded. - Any well caps, plugs, or locks should be replaced and access points such as doors or gates returned to the condition found upon arrival at the site. - Measurement devices shall be rinsed or cleaned as necessary before and after measuring each well and routinely maintained and tested in accordance with manufacturer's instructions to ensure measurement accuracy.